 A safe, convenient, and easy way to pay

-Oregonians CU provides you with Google Pay™ (formerly Android Pay) – a simple and secure way to pay with your credit or debit card, across all Android devices*.
+With our cards, you have the option of using Google Pay™ (formerly Android Pay) – a simple and secure way to pay with your credit or debit card across all Android devices*.
 Choose your device, add your credit and/or debit card, and you’re all set.
 Google Pay is accepted at millions of stores across the US, and is available in your favorite Android apps.

 Look for one of these symbols at checkout: